 To build the documentation, run:

-On each release of DSP-APP, a github action script will build and deploy the documentation on dasch-swiss.github.io/dsp-app.
+On each release of DSP-APP, the documentation is generated by the dsp-docs GitHub repository.
 Behind the scenes, MkDocs builds the documentation and uses the mkdocs-deploy-gh-pages actions script to deploy them to the gh-pages.
 That's it!